 Comfort animals (emotional support animals or ESAs) assist their owners with mental disabilities as defined in the Diagnostic and Statistical Manual of Mental Disorders.
-These pet animals are now recognized as providing a valuable service and have attained the protection of the Airline Carrier Access Act (ACAA) which also protects service animals when flying.
+Although these pet animals were recognized as providing a valuable service, they are no longer offered the protections offered to service dogs in the ACAA.

-Therefore, comfort animals are allowed to fly at no charge in the cabin of airlines that permit them similar to service animals.
+Therefore, comfort animals, including dogs, are no longer allowed to fly at no charge in the cabin as service dogs.

-Recent research suggests that people with psychiatric disabilities can benefit significantly from comfort animals.
-ESAs have been proven extremely effective at ameliorating the symptoms of these disabilities, such as depression and post-traumatic stress disorder, by providing therapeutic nurture and support.
+Recent research suggests that people with psychiatric disabilities can benefit significantly from animals.
+Dogs have been proven extremely effective at ameliorating the symptoms of these disabilities, such as post-traumatic stress disorder, by providing therapeutic nurture and support.
+It appears that some airlines are classifying dogs that provide this support as service dogs despite lack of official training.

 Joan – the pets you are seeing are undoubtedly emotional support animals.
 I agree that owners of these animals should keep them on their laps whenever possible.
 Pets are not allowed on vacant seats, no matter if they are ESAs or regular dogs traveling in a carrier with their owner.
 Six pets are allowed per flight on Southwest which is a very generous policy.
 Southwest also has one of the lowest pet fees.
 Due to events as of late, flight attendants may have softened their enforcement; however, when other passengers are inconvenienced, the rules should be enforced.